17tking/HypothesisTesting.TavishKing/README.md

 - Predictors in the final model explained 58% of the variability in alcohol use

 ### Conclusions
-Greater low self-control is associated with a reduction in the number of alcohol units consumed.
-For hypothesis 2, our results supported this hypothesis.
-For hypothesis 3, the interaction effect between self-control and friend delinquency showed that individuals with greater self-control (moving backward on the plot) and friends with those who engage in high delinquent behavior (2 SD above the mean) are at the greatest risk of consuming alcohol.
-Residual vs. fitted (RVF) plot from our final model shows evidence of heteroskedasticity due to the funneling shape of the data points.
-Further analyses were done in R to determine if we run the risk of having biased standard errors and p-values.
-Using a Heteroskedastic Corrected Covariance Matrix, we compared our original models SE's and p-values to their corrected values and found no substantial differences that would change our original conclusions. (this one was for my own sanity and fun).

-### Final Thoughts
-Going forward, I would have preferred to model the data to account for the zero-inflated distributions.
-Unfortunately, steps to model a zero-inflated model were not covered in that semester.
+Our analysis found that **lower self-control was linked to reduced alcohol consumption**, supporting Hypothesis 2.
+For Hypothesis 3, an interaction effect revealed that individuals with **high self-control and delinquent friends** (2 SD above the mean) had the greatest risk of alcohol use.

+A **residual vs. fitted (RVF) plot** indicated heteroskedasticity.
+To assess potential bias, we applied a **Heteroskedasticity-Corrected Covariance Matrix** in **R**, comparing original and corrected SEs and p-values.
+Results confirmed no meaningful differences, reinforcing our conclusions.
+(This analysis was done for my own curiosity and fun.)

 ## Relevant Skills Used
 - Hypothesis Testing